Liverpool's Sadio Mane tests positive for COVID-19

 Thiago missed the Arsenal game after his own positive test and he and Mane will both be absent for Sunday's Premier League trip to Aston Villa.

-Manager Jurgen Klopp will hope to have both players available when the Reds return to action after the international break in October 17's Merseyside derby at Everton.
+Manager Jurgen Klopp will hope to have both players available when the Reds return to action after the international break on 17 October's Merseyside derby at Everton.

 Mane, 28, has been in fine form this season, scoring both goals in Liverpool's win over Chelsea before also netting against the Gunners.